 Master of Teaching and Learning (MTchgLn) endorsed in Secondary Education

-For admission to the MTchgLn degree endorsed in Secondary Education, applicants must have an average grade of at least a B+ in the final year major subject requirements for a Level 7 bachelor's degree (requiring papers worth at least 360 points) or in the course components for a postgraduate qualification; or acceptable alternative qualifications or experience (i.e. proven postgraduate study).
+For admission to the MTchgLn degree endorsed in Secondary Education, applicants must normally have an average grade of at least a B+ in the final year major subject requirements for a Level 7 bachelor's degree (requiring papers worth at least 360 points) or in the course components for a postgraduate qualification; or acceptable alternative qualifications or experience (i.e. proven postgraduate study).

-Over an extended academic year (January to December), student teachers take six compulsory papers addressing teaching in context, curriculum studies, pedagogy (diversity and inclusion), and evidence-based inquiry (professional experience); regular school-based practicum provides practical teaching experience.
+Over an extended academic year (January to December), student teachers take six compulsory papers addressing teaching in context, curriculum studies, pedagogy (diversity and inclusion), and evidence-based inquiry (professional experience); school-based practicum provides practical teaching experience.

 Careful degree planning to ensure sufficient content for secondary teaching subjects is strongly recommended.
 Prospective students are encouraged to seek course advice from the College of Education early in their degree.